boltlabs-inc/zkchannels-spec/tezos/1-setup.md

 ## Global defaults
 ### `TezosEscrowAgent` global defaults
 * `self_delay`: an integer that represents the length of the dispute period.
 The same delay is applied to the `expiry` and `custClose` entrypoints.
 The value is interpreted in seconds.
 * `minimum_depth`: an integer that represents the minimum number of confirmations for the funding to be considered final.
+### `zkAbacus` global defaults
+* `close`: a scalar that represents a fixed flag used to differentiate the message signed for the closing authorization signature compared to message signed for the payment tag.

 # Merchant Setup